meilisearch/documentation/reference/features/known_limitations.md

 **Explanation:** This limit is enforced for relevancy reasons.
 The more words there are in a given attribute, the less relevant the search queries will be.

+### Maximum attributes per document

+**Limitation:** MeiliSearch can index a maximum of __65,536 attribute per document.
+If an document contains more than 65,536 attributes, an error will be thrown.

+**Explanation:** This limit is enforced for performance and storage reasons.
+The bigger are the documents, the bigger is the DB on the disk, and the slower is the search.

 ### Maximum number of documents in an index

 **Limitation:** An index can contain no more than 4,294,967,296 documents.